nelsonksuat/Community_Notes_analysis/README.md

 #### Citation
 If you use this work, please cite it as:

-Tausk, N. (2025). *European fact-checkers within Community Notes on X Analysis*.
+Tausk, N. (2025). *The embeddedness of European Fact-Checkers within Community Notes on X *.
 GitHub. https://github.com/nelsonksuat/community_notes_analysis